Lincoln in the Bardo

 Lincoln in the Bardo is a 2017 experimental novel by American writer George Saunders.
 It is Saunders's first full-length novel and was The New York Times hardcover fiction bestseller for the week of March 5, 2017.

 The novel takes place during and after the death of Abraham Lincoln's son William Wallace "Willie" Lincoln and deals with the president's grief at his loss.
 The bulk of the novel, which takes place over the course of a single evening, is set in the bardo—an intermediate space between life and rebirth.

 Lincoln in the Bardo received critical acclaim, and won the 2017 Booker Prize.
-Many publications later named it one of the best novels of its decade.

 Conception and research

 Background

 The novel was inspired by a story Saunders's wife's cousin told him about how Lincoln visited his son Willie's crypt at Oak Hill Cemetery in Georgetown on several occasions to hold the body, a story that seems to be verified by contemporary newspaper accounts.
 In March 2017, Saunders provided more detail on the background and conception of his novel:

 Many years ago, during a visit to Washington DC, my wife's cousin pointed out to us a crypt on a hill and mentioned that, in 1862, while Abraham Lincoln was president, his beloved son, Willie, died, and was temporarily interred in that crypt, and that the grief-stricken Lincoln had, according to the newspapers of the day, entered the crypt "on several occasions" to hold the boy's body.
 An image spontaneously leapt into my mind—a melding of the Lincoln Memorial and the Pietà.
 I carried that image around for the next 20-odd years, too scared to try something that seemed so profound, and then finally, in 2012, noticing that I wasn't getting any younger, not wanting to be the guy whose own gravestone would read "Afraid to Embark on Scary Artistic Project He Desperately Longed to Attempt", decided to take a run at it, in exploratory fashion, no commitments.
 My novel, Lincoln in the Bardo, is the result of that attempt [...].

 Without giving anything away, let me say this: I made a bunch of ghosts.
 They were sort of cynical; they were stuck in this realm, called the bardo (from the Tibetan notion of a sort of transitional purgatory between rebirths), stuck because they'd been unhappy or unsatisfied in life.
 The greatest part of their penance is that they feel utterly inessential—incapable of influencing the living.